-- Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES). - Australian Nuclear Science and Technology Organisation (ANSTO). - Australian Research Council Centres of Excellence (e.g. Coral Reef Studies; Mathematical and Statistical Frontiers). - CSIRO. - Geoscience Australia. - Universities (including James Cook University, Australian National University, the University of Melbourne, Curtin University, Charles Darwin University, The University of Western Australia, The University of Queensland, Queensland University of Technology, The University of Tasmania and Griffith University). - State-based agencies (e.g. departments of environment, primary industries and fisheries, and natural resource management agencies).
+- Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES) - Australian Nuclear Science and Technology Organisation (ANSTO) - Australian Research Council Centres of Excellence (e.g. Coral Reef Studies; Mathematical and Statistical Frontiers) - CSIRO - Geoscience Australia - Universities (including James Cook University, Australian National University, the University of Melbourne, Curtin University, Charles Darwin University, The University of Western Australia, The University of Queensland, Queensland University of Technology, The University of Tasmania and Griffith University) - State-based agencies (e.g. departments of environment, primary industries and fisheries, and natural resource management agencies).

-Over the next five years, our key national research partners are expected to continue to include the CSIRO, Charles Darwin University, James Cook University, Queensland University of Technology, The University of Queensland, The University of Western Australia, Curtin University and University of Tasmania.
+Over the next five years, our key national research partners are expected to continue to include Charles Darwin University, CSIRO, Curtin University, James Cook University, Queensland University of Technology, The University of Queensland, The University of Western Australia, and University of Tasmania.

-Internationally, AIMS has formal research agreements with several universities and research institutes including Institute of Oceanology, Chinese Academy of Sciences (China), the National Oceanic and Atmospheric Administration (US), King Abdullah University of Science and Technology (Saudi Arabia), Institut Océanographique (Monaco), the Okinawa Institute of Science and Technology (Japan), the University of South Pacific (Fiji) and the Palau International Coral Reef Center.
+Internationally, AIMS has formal research agreements with several universities and research institutes including the National Oceanic and Atmospheric Administration (US), the University of South Pacific (Fiji) and the Palau International Coral Reef Center.